pablodiegovs/pablodiegovs.github.io/_posts/2022-03-30-coding-ospf-to-json.markdown

  ^${NeighborID}\s+${Pri}\s+${State}\s+${DeadTime}\s+${Add}+\s+${Interface} -> Record
 ```

-The first part shown on the text above is the variable part, where we declare on by one all variables displayed on 'show ip ospf nei" output.
+The first part shown on the text above is the variable part, where we declare one by one all variables displayed on 'show ip ospf nei" output.
 The second part is about structure for the statement of each OSPF neighbor.
 For more information you can visit: [python-neteng][python-neteng]

-Install for use the following libraries (this post doesn't include the procedure for install python libraries, you'd use pip install 'library-name' command) :
+Install the following libraries (this post doesn't include the procedure for install python libraries, you'd use pip install 'library-name' command):

 ```javascript